jpobzy/UnderworldDiscordBot/README.md

 2. Unzip and put folder somewhere easily accesable
 3. Open folder in an ide(preferably vscode)
 4. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create an application or use a previously made applications token in the `bot` section
+5. Create a login.txt file and paste the applications token
-5. Open terminal
+6. Open terminal
-6. Run `npm` install discord.js` in terminal and hit enter
+7. Run `npm` install discord.js` in terminal and hit enter

 ## Starting up bot instructions
 1. Open the `index.js` file